-If you have no qualified disaster distributions in 2022 from a traditional, SEP, or SIMPLE IRA, enter -0- on line 15b.
-If all your distributions in 2022 from those IRAs are qualified disaster distributions, enter the amount from line 15a on line 15b.
-If you have distributions in 2022 unrelated to qualified disasters, as well as qualified disaster distributions, you will need to multiply the amount on line 15a by a fraction.
+If you have no qualified disaster distributions in 2024 from a traditional, traditional SEP, or traditional SIMPLE IRA, enter -0- on line 15b.
+If all your distributions in 2024 from those IRAs are qualified disaster distributions, enter the amount from line 15a on line 15b.
+If you have distributions in 2024 unrelated to qualified disasters, as well as qualified disaster distributions, you will need to multiply the amount on line 15a by a fraction.
 The numerator of the fraction is your total qualified disaster distributions, and the denominator is the amount from Form 8606, line 7.